ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ![](stats_for_paper_files/figure-markdown_github-ascii_identifiers/turk.granularity.analysis-1.png)

-### Possible Story 2: Single vs. any number of issues per segment
+### Possible Story 2: Binary vs. ordinal issues per segment

 For simplicity, the first graph looks at the 5 meter level, and the second looks at street level.
-All user groups are also combined (the groups being: registered volunteers, anonymous volunteers, individual turkers, and 5 turkers with majority vote).
+All user groups are also combined (the groups being: registered volunteers, anonymous volunteers, and individual turkers).

 Note: The red dots on the graphs are means.